Twitter Really Couldn't Handle Mayweather's Fight Night Ski Mask

 Boxing legend Floyd Mayweather confused a lot of people when he showed up to what could be considered the biggest fight of his career in a ski mask.

-Mayweather won after ten rounds toe-to-toe with UFC Lightweight Champion Conor McGregor on Saturday night in what most have considered the fight of year.
+Mayweather won after 10 rounds toe-to-toe with UFC Lightweight Champion Conor McGregor on Saturday night in what many called the fight of year.

 But his outfit almost stole the show.